-1. Students are expected to represent themselves as models and representatives of the center, the Job Corps program, and the Department of Labor.
-All elements of the dress standards will apply (see those described in R4.a-c above).
+Students are expected to represent themselves as models and representatives of the center, the Job Corps program, and the Department of Labor.
+All elements of the dress standards will apply.

 Centers shall provide guidance to students regarding appropriate types of clothing for the workplace in their chosen fields, and centers shall ensure that purchases made by students with their cash clothing allowance are for interview- and work-appropriate clothing.